Abbas-Riaz/Abbas-Riaz/README.md

-- 👋 Hi, I’m @Abbas-Riaz
+Hi, I’m @Abbas-Riaz
-- 👀 I’m interested in cyber security
-- 🌱 I’m currently learning Django and cyber security
+experienced in Html , CSS , TailwindCss , vanilla js have foundation in djnago , my sql and postgresql . languages learned : python , javascript and c++

 <!---